qxcv/pose-prediction/README.md

 # Pose prediction work

-This repository contains the pose prediction work I did with Anoop ahead of CVPR'17.
+This repository contains the pose prediction work I did with Anoop.